She Went to the Field: Women Soldiers of the Civil War by Bonnie Tsui

 A word about vivandières.

 Women who wanted to be part of the military experience, had one non-clandestine position open to them: that of vivandière, or daughter of the regiment.
-Many wars previous to the Civil War spawned them, and so, too, did the War Between the States.
+Many wars previous to the Civil War spawned them as well.

 The regimental commander had to obtain permission from his superiors to sponsor such a female position.
 The vivandière aided the fighting man in many ways.
 She was the “go for” for all the troops.
-In A Yankee Maiden, nineteen-year-old Sally McAllister rode into training camp trying to join as a soldier.
+In Yankee Tigress, book 2 titled, Tiger Burning Bright, nineteen-year-old Sally McAllister rode into training camp trying to join as a soldier.
 The Regimental commander refused, but Captain Samuel (Samantha) Lee talked him into keeping her as a daughter of the regiment.

 The vivandière’s uniform was the same color as the regular troops.
 She wore a dress that terminated somewhere around the shins with pants underneath.
 In the summer months many wore cotton pants with wool legs sewn on (with only the wool part showing below the skirts).
 She donned a hat and either shoes or boots.